justinnhli/website/src/posts/2018-12/dynalist.md

 **Conclusion**

 Despite my annoyance with the crowded, indecipherable toolbar and the crowded, untappable right side, the Dynalist is an intuitive and efficient note-taking app.
-Unlike Orgzly and Workflowy, all the editing and viewing functions are available at once, greatly reducing the friction for common tasks like adding a note or rearranging items.
+Unlike Orgzly and WorkFlowy, all the editing and viewing functions are available at once, greatly reducing the friction for common tasks like adding a note or rearranging items.
 Reading my notes on Dynalist works well, with an expand-/collapse-all button being my only suggestion.
 Dynalist has made taking notes on my phone almost as easy as it is on my laptop, and maybe even more *joyful*.
 I won't give up my `vim` note system any time soon, but in the mean time, I am happily surprised that Dynalist has let me take notes on my phone.